offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Algorithms/K-mer_TOPIC
 ```

-A peptide is a chain of amino acids (protein) that's anywhere between 2 to 100 amino acids in length.
-Most peptides are created through the central dogma of molecular biology (otherwise known as transcription and translation): DNA gets transcribed to mRNA, which in turn gets translated by the ribosome into a peptide.
+A peptide is a miniature protein consisting of a chain of amino acids that's anywhere between 2 to 100 amino acids in length.
+Most peptides are created through the central dogma of molecular biology: DNA gets transcribed to mRNA (transcription), which in turn gets translated by the ribosome into a peptide (translation).

 Each amino acid in one of these peptides is encoded by a DNA sequence of length 3, referred to as a codon.
 By knowing which codons map to which amino acids, the ...

- * amino acid composition of some peptide can be determined by mapping from DNA to codons (you know the peptide just by looking at the DNA).
+ * peptide sequence can be determined by mapping from DNA to codons (you know the peptide just by looking at the DNA).
- * amino acid composition of some peptide can be searched for in DNA by finding codons (you can see if the peptide is encoded in a genome).
+ * peptide sequence can be searched for in DNA by finding codons (you can see if the peptide is encoded in a genome).

 | 1 Letter Code | 3 Letter Code | Amino Acid                  | Codons                       |
 |---------------|---------------|-----------------------------|------------------------------|